Does Wisconsin Play Today? College Football Schedule for Badgers’ Next Game

 Does Wisconsin Play Today?

-The Badgers are coming off their first bye of the season, looking to improve on their 2-2 record.
-Wisconsin returns to the field in Week 6 against the Michigan Wolverines.
-The Badgers will travel to Michigan Stadium to face the Wolverines.
-The Badgers enter as 17.5-point underdogs, sitting at +390 on the moneyline.
+The Badgers are coming off their third loss in a row, looking to improve on their 2-3 record.
+Wisconsin looks to bounce back after losing to the Michigan Wolverines in Week 6.
+The Badgers will host the Iowa Hawkeyes at Camp Randall Stadium.
+The Badgers enter as 3.5-point underdogs, sitting at +136 on the moneyline.

-Wisconsin is tied with the longest odds to win the Big Ten at +30000.
-The Badgers’ odds of winning the National Championship are +100000.
+Wisconsin’s odds to win the Big Ten and the National Championship are not listed.

 What does the rest of the Badgers’ schedule look like this season?
 Jump in below.